satish-rajnale/Graphql-Queries/README.md

 Every Graphql query should have a predefined schema and a resolver for it.
  - A schema has the structure for your data that will be fetched through graphql api.
  - A resolver contains the returned data when received a query.
 You can also add functions to filter or perform action on the data based on user query before it is passed to the user through response.

+You can connect your frontend if using react through apollo-client which is the most used package for connecting graphql api and your react-app.